Microbiology and Immunology

 Postdoctoral training: University of California at Los Angeles (UCLA), Los Angeles, CA

-At UMB, I have developed and directed a productive research program in autoimmunity and immune regulation.
-My research interests are focused on the induction and regulation of autoimmunity.
-These studies are based on the rat adjuvant arthritis (AA) model of human rheumatoid arthritis (RA) and the experimental autoimmune encephalomyelitis (EAE) model of human multiple sclerosis (MS).
-These studies are aimed at: 1) better understanding of the disease process underlying RA/ MS; 2) developing novel drug delivery methods for the treatment of these diseases; 3) identifying new therapeutic agents, including natural plant products, for the treatment of RA/ MS; and 4) defining new biomarkers (e.g., micro-RNAs) to monitor disease progression and response to treatment.
+I have developed and led a focused and productive research program in autoimmunity and immune regulation over the past 20 years.
+My research studies centered on the pathogenesis and treatment of autoimmunity are based on the rat adjuvant arthritis (AA) model of human rheumatoid arthritis (RA) and the experimental autoimmune encephalomyelitis (EAE) model of human multiple sclerosis (MS).
+These studies are aimed at: 1) better understanding of the cellular and molecular pathways in the disease processes underlying RA/ MS; 2) developing novel drug delivery methods for preferentially targeting the diseased sites in these diseases to enhance the efficacy but reduce the systemic toxicity of drugs; 3) identifying new therapeutic agents, including natural plant products, for the treatment of RA/ MS; and 4) defining new biomarkers (e.g., micro-RNAs) to monitor disease progression and response to treatment.
+My laboratory has expertise in investigating the phenotypic as well as functional alterations in immune cells (e.g., the T cells, B cells, and macrophages) as well as stromal cells (e.g., fibroblasts, osteoclasts, and endothelial cells) in health and disease.
 Over the years, my research work has been funded by the NIH through R01, P01, R21 and R03 grants; by the Veterans Affairs through VA Merit; by the Arthritis Foundation, Atlanta, GA, and the Rheumatology Research Foundation, Atlanta, GA.
 I have trained over 25 postdoctoral fellows and doctoral students, including NIH F31-, F32-, and T32-trainees.
 I also served as the Section-head for Immunology in the HDID course for medical students (2009- 2020).
 I have published over 125 research articles and given invited research presentations at several national and international conferences.

 Immunology, Autoimmunity, Arthritis, Multiple Sclerosis, Immune Regulation, Heat-shock Proteins, Antigen Processing and Presentation, Natural products, Herbal Medicine